NOTICE: NOTIFICATION — DATE

 Classes and Program

 Almost all creative writing classes at Spalding are around 15 students.
-This provides an intimate atmosphere of collaboration, feedback, and discovery.
-In addition to small classes, Spalding has six, six-week sessions throughout the year.
+This provides students with individualized attention from our faculty, which creates an atmosphere of collaboration, feedback and discovery.
+In addition to small classes, Spalding has eight-week sessions throughout the year.
 Classes run from Monday to Thursday with a break week between sessions.
 These sessions allow for a great deal of flexibility in study as students can tailor schedules to meet their needs as they take day, evening, and online classes.

 Spalding’s BFA program is 120-credit hours and offers students the opportunity to explore various genres of creative writing while also providing internships, practicums in career-related fields, reading opportunities, community connections, and independent studies allowing a focus on passion projects.